franksalomon/franksalomon/README.md

       <h3>🎓 About Me / Sobre mí</h3>
       <ul>
         <li> I’m finishing my master’s studies at the University of Zaragoza and the University of the Basque Country.</li>
-        <li> My main focus is utilizing advanced data science and machine learning methodologies, such as logistic regression, decision trees, and random forests, to enhance processes and enable data-driven insights across various industries.</li>
+        <li> Focused on data science and machine learning methods like logistic regression, decision trees, and random forests.</li>
         <li> I’ve explored models such as ARIMA and SARIMA, and I’m getting familiar with the Kalman Filter and state-space models.</li>
       </ul>
     </td>